Puget Sound salmon recovery: Habitat loss

 In conclusion, of all of the threats that salmon are faced with, including climate change, disease and animal predation, habitat loss is one of the greatest threats.
-Salmon face many obstacles throughout their cycle that add on the four mentioned before: loss of access to historic habitat, habitat destruction, pesticide use, aquaculture, urban development and encroachment onto riparian areas and increasing water temperatures in streams.
+Salmon face multiple obstacles throughout their cycle that add on the four mentioned before: loss of access to historic habitat, habitat destruction, pesticide use, aquaculture, urban development and encroachment onto riparian areas and increasing water temperatures in streams.
 It is critical to have open passages to natal or home streams for adults to spawn.
 If their energy is depleted before they spawn, they die without producing the net generation of fish.
 Warming water temperature and low water levels in streams also accelerate pre-spawn mortality.

 History

 Salmon are a national treasure and local Pacific Northwest Icon, yet human development is destroying their habitats while their wild populations decline.
-The Chinook salmon's hooked mouth represents many Native American tribes.
+The Chinook salmon's hooked mouth represents a number of Native American tribes.
 Humans have witnessed three unsuccessful experiments with salmon and their efforts to adapt to a shifting environment, impacted by humans, in England, New England, and today in Puget Sound.
 Before settlement there were an estimated 10-16 million salmon in the Columbia Basin.
 29% of these populations are now extinct, and 27 species are threatened or endangered.
 Fishing and hatcheries has reduced salmon biocomplexity.
 Puget Sound action Team and Puget Sound Partnership are working to get immediate actions to save and protect Puget Sound Salmon.
 “If history has a lesson here, it is that technological fixes and politically motivated half measures will at best delay the inevitable.”